telerik/teststudio-docs/docs/features/elements-explorer/overview.md

 **VS Plugin**

 The Elements tab, maintains a list of all Elements within the current project.
 It provides a one-stop shop to view elements and edit the way they are found during execution.

+## Element's Explorer Menu Bar ##

 The Elements menu bar ![Elements bar][3] has the following buttons: